Canton Synchronization Domain on Fabric

 Fabric-based Sequencer

-The Fabric Sequencer Application serves as an external standalone sequencer application that participants and other domain entities in a Canton network connect to in order to exchange ordered messages.
+The Fabric Sequencer Application serves as an external standalone sequencer application that participants and other sync domain entities in a Canton network connect to in order to exchange ordered messages.
 It is an application that runs over Fabric by a consortium of organizations.

 Typically each app operates via one Fabric client that belongs to a specific organization.
 These Fabric peers have visibility of the sequencer messages’ metadata (sender and recipients of the messages), however the messages’ payloads are fully encrypted.